thunlp/ToLeaP/README.md

 # ToLeaP：A **To**ol **Lea**rning **P**latform

+We investigate the tool learning ability of 41 prevalent LLMs by reproducing 33 benchmarks and enabling one-click evaluation for seven of them, forming a **To**ol **Lea**rning **P**latform named **ToLeaP**.
+Our motivation is to deepen insights into current work and thus facilitate foresight into future directions in the tool learning domain.
+ToLeaP comprises 7 out of 33 benchmarks and possesses the functionality that takes an LLM as input and outputs the values of all 64 evaluation metrics proposed by the benchmarks.

 ## Set up the environment
 ```
 conda create -n toleap python=3.10 -y && conda activate toleap